An exponentially-growing family of universal quantum circuits: Beyond exponential growth

 \section{Beyond exponential growth}

 As in App.~\ref{appendix:seq_lin}, to reach the final list of wavenumbers needed to subtract the eigenvalues of the Hamiltonian in pairs.
-In this section, a mathematical problem is proposed that can lead to the highest possible Fourier series.
+This section proposes a mathematical problem leading to the highest possible Fourier series.

-\begin{problem} For a given $m \in \mathbb{N}$, find a list of integers $L \in \mathbb{Z}^m $ such that when subtracted from itself, it produces a new list $k^{(max)}_L = \{x - y~|x,y\in L\}$ whose elements are sequential integers and, except for zero, all the elements have a degeneracy of exactly 1. \end{problem}
+\begin{problem} For a given $m \in \mathbb{N}$, find a list of integers $L \in \mathbb{Z}^m $ such that when subtracted from itself, it produces a new list $k^{(max)}_L = \{x - y~|x,y\in L\}$ whose elements are sequential integers and, except for zero, all the elements have a degeneracy of precisely one. \end{problem}

-The problem statement produces a list of eigenvalues $L$ from which one can produce a list of wavenumbers $k^{(max)}_L$.
-After finding this list, it is crucial to check if one can create a diagonal Hamiltonian using $R_Z$ rotations and non-parameterized gates whose diagonal elements are the numbers in $L$.
+The problem statement produces a list of eigenvalues $L$ from which one can make a list of wavenumbers $k^{(max)}_L$.
+After finding this list, it is crucial to check if one can create a diagonal Hamiltonian using $R_Z$ rotations and non-parameterised gates whose diagonal elements are the numbers in $L$.
+In Appendix C.3 of \cite{evanpeters}, this problem is equated to the \textit{perfect Golomb ruler} where for $5\leq m$, this becomes impossible, and the numbers either become nonsequential or degenerate.